Govt, industry join hands to strengthen cyber security

 Observing that neither the government nor the private sector can achieve cyber security in isolation, Menon stressed on the need to build the kind of partnerships and the habit of working together that "we haven`t had in the past".

 "If India has to grow its IT industry, we also have to maintain our reputation of being safe, secure partners with whom everybody can work with," he said.

 Menon said from the government point of view there were larger implications as well given the recent instances of misuse of social media to spread disinformation and affect social harmony.

-"This kind of phenomenon is is something we need to learn to deal with.
+"This kind of phenomenon is something we need to learn to deal with.
 This is something new.
-The important thing for a democratic society like us is how do we do it while maintaining democratic freedoms," he said.
+The important thing for a democratic society like us is how we do it while maintaining democratic freedoms," he said.

 The JWG recommended a roadmap for enhancing public-private partnership in the area of cyber security by setting up an institutional framework, development of security standards, augmentation of testing and certification of IT products.

 More from India